salieri-22/salieri-22/README.md

 ## About Me

 Currently a first-year BSc. student at Dalhousie University, and I am planning to double major in Mathematics and Computer Science.
+I also like anime and drawing things sometimes.

 ## Contacts